JoelHutton/Pi-Media-Centre/README.md

-Pi-Media-Centre
+Pi-Media-Center
 ===============

-Home control media centre to control IR and relays through a web interface
+Controls a media centre with IR and relays daemon.py runs constantly in the background toPort.py runs on requests to web interface communicing with daemon.py over UDP